raspberrypilearning/music-player/en/step_4.md

 + Change the `1` to `4`
 + Change the `4` to `1`

-You should now have an `on button A pressed` block of code and an `on button B pressed` block of code:
+You should now have an code style="background-color: #D400D4">on button A pressed</code> block of code and an code style="background-color: #D400D4">on button B pressed</code> block of code:

 <div style="position:relative;height:calc(300px + 5em);width:100%;overflow:hidden;"><iframe style="position:relative;top:0;left:0;width:75%;height:75%;" src="https://makecode.microbit.org/---codeembed#pub:_CbfbVkYrt0iW" allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>